a-b-street/abstreet/docs/design.md

 around the precomputed front of the spot, used for drawing and for cars to line up their front in the sim.
 I think we need to plumb the true start of the spot and have a method to interpolate and pick the true front.

+## Trips

+Time to get even more multi-modal / multi-phase!

+- all trips begin and end at a building
+	- so first lets make all building paths go to a sidewalk. ignoring st name seems reasonable, since some buildings lack names anyway.